-Generally, perjury is defined as willfully making false statements while under oath to tell the truth.
-In other words, if you lie in court after promising to tell the truth, you have committed perjury.
-However, perjury involves more than simply what you say on the witness stand; it can apply to false statements made in affidavits, depositions, and other similar legal documents and proceedings.
-You can even be charged under the perjury statute for procuring someone else to lie under oath, he/she can be prosecuted for subornation of perjury.
+Generally, perjury is defined as willfully making false statements while under oath.
+In other words, if a person allegedly lies in court after promising to tell the truth, he/she can be prosecuted for perjury.
+However, perjury involves more than simply what a witness says on the witness stand; it can apply to false statements made in affidavits, civil depositions, and other similar legal documents and administrative agency proceedings.
+Finally, if someone is accused of inducing or forcing another person to lie under oath, he/she can be prosecuted for subornation of perjury.

 Facing criminal charges is a frightening ordeal.
 It is a natural response to try to protect yourself or your accused loved one.
-However, lying under oath or making false statements on court documents is a crime, and committing perjury only complicates an already difficult situation.
-No matter what the circumstances behind or reason for committing perjury, a skilled attorney can help.
-If you have been charged with perjury or suspect you are under investigation for perjury, you should consider getting immediate legal counsel from a qualified federal criminal attorney.
+However, to be accused of lying under oath or making false statements in court documents is a serious crime that is punishable by significant incarceration and fines.
+No matter what the circumstances of a particular perjury case, a skilled attorney can help.
+If you have been charged with perjury or suspect you are under investigation for perjury, you should consider getting immediate legal counsel from a qualified federal criminal defense attorney.

 In most cases, a conviction in federal court on the charge of perjury will result in up to five years in prison and fines.
 The penalty for a perjury conviction is in addition to any penalties levied as a result of any related criminal convictions.
-For example, if it is discovered that you lied in your own defense in a narcotics conspiracy case and you are accused of committing perjury, you could face additional prosecution at the conclusion of the narcotics case.
+For example, if you testify in your own defense in a narcotics conspiracy case and you are accused of committing perjury, you could face additional prosecution at the conclusion of the narcotics case.
 If you are convicted in both cases, you face the possibility of consecutive sentences, meaning one sentence commences after the first one concludes.
 Our attorneys are dedicated to protecting your rights and building your defense.
-If you did not intentionally mislead investigators, prosecutors, or the judge, a criminal defense lawyer can help in your federal perjury case, present the best possible defense theory, and help you consider all options available in your defense.
+If you did not intentionally mislead investigators, prosecutors, or the judge, an experienced white collar criminal defense lawyer can help in your federal perjury case, present the best possible defense theory, and help you consider all options available in your defense.

-Lying under oath is never a smart idea; most frequently, it complicates the case at hand.
-Our attorneys can evaluate your case to determine the best course of action for your defense.
-We can help build a defense that mitigates any wrongdoing on your part, working for the optimal outcome to your federal perjury charge.
+A dedicated federal perjury attorney is best-suited to evaluate your case to determine the best course of action for your defense.
+Your attorney will work hard to build a defense that mitigates any wrongdoing on your part while pushing for the optimal outcome to your federal perjury charge.

-Perjury is a difficult law to understand because it involves different components.
-The oaths itself, as well as the information that you provided while under it, are both vital parts of the charge you could be facing.
-As a result, it may be difficult to understand what you did that lead to a potentially life-altering charge.
-David Benowitz and the other attorneys with our firm will be able to explain the facts of your case, as well as the relevant areas of law that you have been accused of violating.
+Perjury is a difficult law to understand because it involves many different components.
+The oath you take while testifying, as well as the information that you provided while under oath, are both vital parts of any perjury charge you could be facing.
+As a result, it may be difficult for you to understand what you did that lead to a potentially life-altering charge.
+Terry Eaton, David Benowitz, and the other attorneys with our firm will be able to explain the facts of your case, as well as the relevant areas of law that you have been accused of violating.

-No two cases are ever exactly the same, and the charge you are facing as well as the penalties that would come along with a conviction will vary depending on a number of factors unique to your case.
-Your criminal history, as well as some specifics of the statements in question will change the charge and the strategy that your attorney chooses to pursue.
-The best way to get a full understanding about your case and the services that our attorneys can provide on your behalf is to contact our firm, any time of day, to schedule a free consultation.
+No two cases are ever exactly the same, and the charge you are facing — as well as the penalties that would come along with a conviction — will vary depending on a number of factors unique to your case.
+Your criminal history, as well as some specifics of the statements in question will affect the strategy that your defense attorney chooses to pursue.
+The best way to understand the services that our attorneys can provide is to contact our firm, any time of day, to schedule a free consultation.